The Combined Pill

 Side Effects: “Side effects can include weight gain, headaches, mood swings, breast tenderness and irregular bleeding.
 Your periods may become more irregular, heavier, shorter, lighter, or stop altogether,” adds Zahra.

 Anything Else?
 Zahra also tells us that the injection doesn’t protect against STIs, so you may need to use condoms as well, and it can take up to a year for fertility to return to normal after your last injection.
 “With this in mind, it may not be suitable if you want to have a baby in the near future.”

 The Vaginal Ring

-Best For: With a smaller dose of oestrogen than most versions of the pill, this is good for those wanting to pare back on added hormones.
-It’s effective immediately and, despite popular belief, once it’s fitted properly, it will stay put.
-It’s very rare for it to fall out.
+Best For: With a smaller dose of oestrogen than most versions of the pill, the ring is a good option for those looking for hormone-light option.
+It’s effective immediately and once it’s fitted properly, it will stay put.

 Side Effects: It has similar side effects to the contraceptive pill.
 A little spotting or breakthrough bleeding when it’s first inserted is not uncommon, but this should ease up after the first month or so.